hetznercloud/hcloud-cloud-controller-manager/docs/guides/robot/private-networks.md

 ## Prerequisite

 Enable Robot support as outlined in the [Robot setup guide](./quickstart.md).
-For a Robot server we pass along configured InternalIPs, that do not appear as an ExternalIP and are within the configured address family.
+As mentioned there, for a Robot server we pass along configured InternalIPs, that do not appear as an ExternalIP and are within the configured address family.
 Check with `kubectl get nodes -o json | jq ".items.[].status.addresses"` if you have configured an InternalIP.

-Robot API credentials (`ROBOT_USER` / `ROBOT_PASSWORD`) are optional for this use case.
-When credentials are not provided, the HCCM derives IP targets directly from the Kubernetes Node's `InternalIP` instead of querying the Robot API.
-This requires disabling the node controllers: `--controllers=*,-cloud-node,-cloud-node-lifecycle`.
-See the [Robot Support explanation](../../explanation/robot-support.md#without-credentials) for details.
+> If you don't need Robot API credentials for this setup, see the [LB-only without credentials guide](./lb-only-without-credentials.md).

 ## Configuration